iAgro User Manual

 Acquisitions

-In this section you can see the list of acquisitions made for the survey in question and the number of photos in the individual acquisition .
+In this section, you can see the list of acquisitions performed for the survey in question, the number of photos in the individual

 Maps